-After careful consideration, the Board of Directors of Carnegie Hall, with input from the staff, has determined that it is not feasible to hold Kids’ College this summer.
+After careful consideration, the Board of Directors of Carnegie Hall, with input from the staff, has determined that it is not feasible to hold Kids’ College July 2020.
 While we and our students love Kids’ College and look forward to it every year, the health and well-being of our students, volunteers, staff, and community are our highest priorities.

 The guidance provided by the U.S. Centers for Disease Control and the West Virginia Department of Health and Human Resources were key factors in reaching this decision.
 We are all disappointed and will greatly miss seeing our Kids’ College students and their families, many of whom have participated in the program for two or more generations.
 However, given the nature of our facility and our camp activities, we believe this decision is in the best interest of our entire community.

-We are already planning for Kids’ College 2021 and look forward to seeing everyone then.
+We are already planning for Kids’ College 2021 and hope to see everyone then.
 In the meantime, we will continue working to create other educational opportunities for the youth and adults in our region.